-Featuring: Neol Davies, Pauline Black, Rhoda Dakar, Chalkie Davies, John 'Teflon' Sims, Stewart Francis Easton, Duncan Whitely, Horace Panter, Lynval Golding, Neville Staple, Maff, Compton Amanor, Suggs and Chris Foreman (Chrissy Boy), David Steele and Everett Morton, Miranda Joyce, Don Letts, Dave Kirchgessner, Rick Rocklewitz, Scott Klopfenstein, and Charley Anderson.
+Featuring: Neol Davies, Pauline Black, Rhoda Dakar, Chalkie Davies, John Coles, John 'Teflon' Sims, Stewart Francis Easton, Duncan Whitley, Horace Panter, Lynval Golding, Neville Staple, Maff, Compton Amanor, Suggs and Chris Foreman (Chrissy Boy), David Steele and Everett Morton, Miranda Joyce, Don Letts, Dave Kirchgessner, Rick Rocklewitz, Scott Klopfenstein, and Charley Anderson.

 Can't visit the Herbert?
 Why not explore the 2 Tone: Lives & Legacies online exhibition instead.

 Click here to view a 3D scan of the exhibition, watch artist interviews and see object highlights.